cod3astro/cod3astro/README.md

 Data Storytelling: Turning complex datasets into clear, actionable insights

-Biochemistry + Data: Exploring life at the molecular level using analytical and computational tools
+Biochemistry + Data: Exploring life at the molecular level using analytical and computational tools.

 Frontend (Occasionally): Creating clean, responsive UIs with React and Tailwind when needed